jackdempsey/letus/README.md

 ```
 function fix {
   str="$*"
-  bin/letus asana --command fix --task-name $str
+  letus asana --command fix --task-name $str
 }
 ```

 And then use it like: `$ fix the issue with the api`
 Note: above is ZSH, YMMV with your shell of choice.
+Also, you need a `:fix-it-project-id PROJECT_ID_HERE,` entry in your `.letus.config.edn` file.